wreiner/officeweather/README.md

 Especially in office environments employees are sensitive to high levels of Co2 and/or uncomfortably with hot office temperatures.
 This project consists of two parts, the monitor.py and the webinterface.

-* **monitor.py** to read the data from the TFA-Dostmann AirControl Mini CO2 sensor and generating the graphs
+* **monitor.py** to read the data from TFA-Dostmann sensors and generating the graphs
 * **webinterface** to display the graphs

 **Example Screenshot**